-The settlement boundary as carried forward into the 2016 Local Plan is amended as shown on Map 6
+The settlement boundary as carried forward into the 2016 Local Plan is amended as shown on Map 6.
+Development outside of this boundary will be treated as 'countryside' in respect of the Local Plan policies.

 Appendix 1: Supporting Documents

 Produced as part of the plan-making process